openshift/training/beta-1-setup.md

 You may also want to enable the service.

+**Note:**
-Note: If you check status on openshift-sdn-node, you will see that the service blocks with an error (and does not start openshift-node) until the node has been defined at the master in the next section.
+Since we are starting the sdn-node before we have actually created the entry for our node with the OpenShift master, if you check status on openshift-sdn-node (`journalctl -u openshift-sdn-node`) you will see that the service blocks with an error (and does not start openshift-node) until the node has been defined in the next section.

 ### Adding the Node Via OpenShift's API
 The following JSON describes a node: